Comparing homological invariants for mapping classes of surfaces: Background on fixed point Floer cohomology

+In this section, we sketch the definition of \emph{fixed point Floer homology}, and describe the existing computational methods.

-At first fixed point Floer homology was defined for symplectomorphisms which are Hamiltonian isotopic to the identity, by Andreas Floer in \cite{Flo}.
-It was extended to other symplectomorphisms by Stamatis Dostoglou and Dietmar Salamon in \cite{DS}.
-Paul Seidel in \cite{Sei1} studied fixed point Floer homology of Dehn twists on surfaces, and then defined it for other mapping classes in \cite{Sei2}.
-For the construction of fixed point Floer homology we refer the reader to the articles \cite{Gau}, \cite{CC}, \cite{Sei3II}, \cite{Ul}.
-Here we summarize how does it work.
-We will be working with fixed point Floer cohomology, rather then homology.
+Fixed point Floer cohomology was initially defined by Floer in~\cite{Flo} for symplectomorphisms which are Hamiltonian isotopic to the identity.
+It was extended to other symplectomorphisms by Dostoglou and Salamon in~\cite{DS}.
+Seidel in~\cite{Sei1} studied fixed point Floer cohomology of Dehn twists on surfaces.
+In~\cite{Sei2} Seidel defined fixed point Floer cohomology for any mapping class $\phi$ of a surface, proving that the choice of the symplectic representative of $\phi$ does not matter.

 \Needspace{8\baselineskip}